 Do you need an organized way to study English online?
 Without a plan, you could waste a lot of time (and maybe money) before finding the best materials to help you work on your weak areas and reach your goals.

-You can reach all the pages in each section of EnglishHints from the navigation bar buttons on the left side of the page or from the sitemap.
+You can reach all the pages in each section of EnglishHints from the links on the blue navigation bar at the top of the page or from the sitemap.
 However, if you are not sure where to start and want a systematic view of what you can find on EnglishHints, follow the suggestions below.

 Most pages on EnglishHints.com are written for High Beginner, Intermediate, or Advanced English learners.
 For suggestions on free online basic English courses, see Learn English free.
 If you know the sounds of English letters and can read a little English, you could also try The Verb to Be, Present Tense Verbs, and Easy Reading Books for ESL Beginners.